Here’s the secret to writing a great whiteboard video title:

 - More people watching all the way through

-- More social shares on your whiteboard animation video
+- More social shares on your whiteboard and cartoon animation video

 - More exposure for your content, video or otherwise